-'Club deals', where multiple private equity funds form a consortium to bid jointly for a target, have fallen out of popularity over the last two decades, a trend driven by anticompetition concerns from regulators and sellers seeking more robust auctions.
-Additionally, club deals pose challenges in negotiating deal terms on increasingly accelerated time frames in the current seller-friendly market, and they create post-acquisition governance issues.
-However, club deals have seen a modest comeback in recent years as private equity funds look for broader opportunities to deploy high levels of dry powder.
+"Club deals", where multiple private equity funds form a consortium to bid jointly for a target, have fallen out of popularity over the last two decades, a trend driven by anti-competition concerns from regulators and sellers seeking more robust auctions.
+Despite challenges posed by the negotiation of deal terms and post-acquisition governance issues, club deals may re-emerge during the recession as private equity funds look for broader opportunities to deploy high levels of available capital and sellers have less leverage to thwart consortium bids.

-Co-investors are frequently included in private equity sponsored transactions and their prevalence has increased modestly during recent years as funds search for more flexibility in obtaining equity financing without overly concentrating a portfolio, and investors seek to employ funds without customary fees and carried interest allocations.
+Co-investors are frequently included in private equity-sponsored transactions, providing sponsors with flexibility in obtaining equity financing without overly concentrating a portfolio and investors with the ability to employ funds without customary fees and carried interest allocations.

-Co-investments arise from a variety of sources: so-called 'rollover' equity reinvested in the restructured target by existing selling equity holders, direct investments by the private equity fund's limited partners, cash investments by management of the target and additional equity financing from the lenders of debt financing.
+Co-investments arise from a variety of sources, including "rollover" equity reinvested in the restructured target by existing selling equity holders and direct investments by the sponsor's limited partners, the target's management and lenders of acquisition financing.
+Increased rollover equity is one potential solution to bridge valuation gaps, allowing sellers to share more substantially in an upside exit scenario.